haimkastner/unitsnet-py/README.md

 ### Supported units

-Currently, the package supports the following units:
+The package provides support for the following units:

 - **Acceleration**